 Note: Public court records in a bankruptcy case may seem an unlikely place to find inspiration.
 But the case was unusual.

 Note: The following analysis of statistical data was published in the Journal of Religion and Health.
-Dr.
+Dr. Levin, who is a member of the board of directors of his synagogue, is a professor at Baylor University, a Christian institution in Texas.

 Note: The renowned Protestant religious historian, Martin Marty, coins the term declinism to indicate widespread preoccupation with declining memberships in many denominations.
 Though he speaks from the perspective of a historian, he could be writing to anyone interested in the long-term welfare of humanity.